robenkleene/design-references/pixelmator/pixelmator-masks.md

 ### Gradient Clipping Mask

-Since clipping masks take one layer, and apply
-This approach only works if the image has no transparency.
+Since clipping masks clip one layers visibility to another, this approach only works

 1. Add an effect layer (`⇧⌘F`)
 2. Set the effect to a `Fill > Gradient Fill`